Current Household Surveys

 Why are Notebook computers being used for the survey interview?

-The use of Notebook computers increases the security of the information collected as it can only be accessed by the interviewer and the ABS officers responsible for processing the data.
+The use of Notebook computers increases the security of the information collected.
+Information collected can only be accessed by the Interviewer and the ABS officers responsible for processing the data.
+The Notebook computers help to reduce the number of mistakes that can be made during each interview.
+This improves the quality and reliability of the survey data.
+The Notebook computers also make it easier for the Interviewer to conduct the survey.

 Is the survey compulsory?